-How is language used in 2021 Australia?
+How is language used in 2022 Australia?
 What makes it informal and formal?
 We analyse a range of written and spoken texts, from casual conversations to legal documents to rap lyrics.
 We identify the features that contribute to a text's formality and name these using linguistic metalanguage, including the principles of phonetics, phonology, morphology, lexicon, syntax, discourse analysis, and semantics.

 Unit 4: Language and Identity.
 What are the different varieties of English in Australia?
 How did these emerge and how do they signal identity and affiliation to different groups in Australian society?
-We learn about Standard Australian English and Prescriptivism, and about the languages that don't fit the mould, including Ethnolects and Aboriginal English.
+We learn about Standard Australian English and Prescriptivism, and about languages that don't fit the mould, including Ethnolects and Aboriginal English.
 We investigate sociolects, including teenspeak, netspeak, language and gender, and how individuals and societies choose language to shape their identity, communicate their values, and respond to their ever-changing world.

-- Have completed Units 1 and 2 English Language or a LOTE - Can pick up and embrace complex new terminology with relative ease - Who are challenged by new knowledge - Are interested in all aspects of language including grammar and vocabulary - Enjoy observing language change and contemporary language usage
+- Have completed Units 1 and 2 English Language or a VCE Language. - Are interested in all aspects of language including grammar and vocabulary - Enjoy observing language change and contemporary language usage - Can pick up and embrace complex new terminology with relative ease - Who enjoy being challenged by new knowledge